What’s the best time to travel this holiday season?

-CLEVELAND (WJW) — With the summer holidays behind us, it may be time to start thinking about your holiday travel plans.
+CLEVELAND (WJW) — With the summer holidays behind us, it might be time to start thinking about your holiday travel plans.

 For those who have to catch a plane to their destination, several travel blogs and price-comparison sites have some suggestions on how to avoid heavy crowds and costly ticket prices.